tim1ford/FHIR-SpineCore/pages/legacy/legacy_authorisation.md

 HTTP GET https://[SSB Role assertion URL]/saml/RoleAssertion?token=[TOKEN_ID]
 ```

-The TOKEN_ID above is the token returned from the "Get Ticket" API described on the [authentication page](smartcards.html).
+The TOKEN_ID above is the token returned from the "Get Ticket" API described on the [authentication page](smartcards.html) - this will need to be url encoded as it is likely to include characters that can't be put into a URL.

-If the SSO session is active on the Spine, the response to the above should be a SAML assertion.
+If the SSO session is active on the Spine, the response to the above should be a SAML assertion (a block of XML).

+You can see a full example [here](saml_example.html).

 The SAML assertion is a flat file that presents name/value pairs.
 When an attribute value is empty then no name/value pair will be displayed.
 The SAML assertion is formed in three parts: